Renyu-Liu/Riichi_Mahjong_Scoring_Calculator/README.md

 Todo list:

-1: the whole program is way too large (1.5GB).
-Delete unnecessary files

-2: make the program runnable on Windows
+1: develop a way that common users can use this program.
+That is, considering users don't understand how to use Rust and VSCode, provide a way to run the program without Rust and VSCode.
+It should be cross-platform.

-3: Improve GUI
+2: Improve GUI

 # Project Name: Riichi Mahjong Score Calculator